iota-008/Create-Memories/README.md

 # Memories

-This is an application where people can share their memories in form of posts with people around the world.
+Memories is an application where people can share their memories in form of posts with people around the world.
+This repository contains the code for frontend of the application

-## Live
+## Live:
-This application is live here : https://create-your-memory.netlify.app/
+This Application is live here : https://create-your-memory.netlify.app/

 ## Backend
 Applications Backend : https://github.com/iota-008/Create-Memories-Backend